lukstafi/deep-schema/README.md

 deep-schema
 ===========

-A cognitive architecture inspired by Gary Drescher's "Made-Up Minds" but based on gradient-based off-policy TD.
+The project DeepSchema explores a cognitive architecture inspired by Gary Drescher's "Made-Up Minds", but based on gradient-based off-policy TD(lambda) learning.